Lake Davenport Sailing Club

 4. Courses and Course Signals

-The course diagrams with identifying letters indicate the types of courses to be sailed.
-The identifying course letters will be displayed on the Race Committee boat before or with the warning signal, along with the number of laps, complete or partial, to be sailed.
-The preferred race courses are: North or South winds — Polish Gold Cup; East or West winds — Windward Leeward.
+Course diagrams with identifying letters indicate the types of courses to be sailed.
+The identifying course letters will be displayed on the Race Committee boat before or with the warning signal, along with the number of laps to be sailed.

 Races shall be started by using the following signals.
 Times shall be taken from the visual signals; the absence of a sound signal shall be disregarded.